lfit/itpol/linux-workstation-security.md

 ## Further reading

-The world of IT security is a rabitt hole with no bottom.
+The world of IT security is a rabbit hole with no bottom.
 If you would like to go deeper, or find out more about security features on your particular distribution, please check out the following links: